mixophrygian/ct-blog/tasks.md

 5/25 next:
   -css reset
   -rip out bootstrap so offline mode works.
 (Try no-internet and clearing cache.)
+  -check out redux best practices - does the reducer's new state update the API?
+How should state and API relate.
+Seems silly to perform the same state chance twice, once for state and once for API.
   -all 5/22 and 5/24